Thegoban/Bamboo-Dojo/README.md

 	I have no idea of playing Go but it seems to be so mentally healthy that I'm making a great effort to get my sons interested on it.
-That is the main reason why I'm making a theme for Sabaki.
-It has been much fun in making it, but I'm a lawyer, not a developer!.
+That is the main reason why I'm making a theme for Sabaki. there's been much fun in making it, but I'm a lawyer, not a developer!.

 	I started this theme with the intention of giving it some